freckle/mergeabot-action/README.md

 Dependabot and timely merges of its PRs is a solution to this.
 Requiring manual approval and merge of such PRs is typically busy work.
 With robust CI and QA processes, such PRs should be a "merge on Green" scenario for your team.
-Any process of an Engineer taking an action without tough should be automated.
+Any process of an Engineer taking an action without thought should be automated.

 Immediately merging new versions of dependencies is _also_ a Software Supply Chain risk, as so-far-un-discovered exploits could exist in very new patches.